 Chief Strategy Officer

-Before entering public service, Phaedra co-founded and led two technology companies.
-The first, a health 2.0 company that remodelled the way that doctors and patients communicate, was sold 10 months after launch.
-The second, a digital media company, was selected as an Endeavor company for its contribution to the Greek economy during the country’s recession.
-Phaedra also has several years of consulting experience with The Boston Consulting Group and The World Bank Group.
-Phaedra received a BA from Georgetown University, an MSC from The London School of Economics and Political Science, and an MBA from Columbia Business School.
-She sits on several non-profit boards, and is a judge for Libra Group’s Hellenic Entrepreneurship Award.
-Phaedra was twice named one of the Federal Government's '50 Women in Technology' by FedScoop and one of Greece's '40 under 40' by Fortune Magazine.
+Phaedra began her career as a management consultant at The Boston Consulting Group and The World Bank.
+She received a BA from Georgetown University, an MSc with distinction from The London School of Economics, and an MBA with honors from Columbia Business School.
+Phaedra was twice named one of the Federal Government’s ’50 Women in Technology’ by FedScoop and one of Greece’s ’40 under 40′ by Fortune Magazine.